kaltura/DeveloperPortalDocs/documentation/player-sdk/Background-States-Android.md

 title: Android Background State Handline
 ---

-This document describes how to save the Player state when the application moves to the background, which can occur when the end user taps the home button, presses the power button, or as the result of a telephone call.
+This article describes how to save the Player state when the application moves to the background, which can occur when the end user taps the home button, presses the power button, or as the result of a telephone call.

 ## Background State Handling
 The application should handle a number of background states: